nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 Here is an example with steps for you to follow:

-1) If you realised that the "Essay" assignment has been marked as done accidentally, you can simply enter `undone 2` into the Command Box. `2` refers to the `INDEX` of the assignment as shown in the figure below.
+1) If you realised that the "Essay" assignment has been mistakenly marked as done, you can simply enter `undone 2` into the Command Box. `2` refers to the `INDEX` of the assignment as shown in the figure below.

    ![UserGuideUndoneCommandIndex](images/UserGuideUndoneCommandIndex.PNG)